-This qualification explores the functional medicine model and some of its most commonly used nutrition and lifestyle interventions.
+This nutrition course explores the functional medicine model and some of its most commonly used nutrition and lifestyle interventions.

 Next starting date September 2019